-One particularly glaring example is the episode where they get gerbils and Stu, while looking for them, says something about a "big surprise".
-Cue Gilligan Cut to a closeup of gerbil feces, with Tommy and Chuckie complaining that it's not the surprise they wanted.
+One particularly glaring example is the episode where they get gerbils and Didi, while cleaning up, complains that despite the gerbils being gone for days, they still left plenty of "presents" behind.
+Cue Gilligan Cut to a closeup of gerbil feces, with Tommy and Chuckie complaining that it's not the presents they wanted.

 But it turns From Bad to Worse.
 They went to the basement door and opened it, and the floor is littered with thousands of newborn gerbils.
-"Look Tommy, the floor is moving!"
+"Look Tommy, the floor's movin'!"

 True Companions: The babies are pretty much always together, and it's often hard to believe that the in-universe time the series takes up would have to be less than a year or two.
 Even Angelica is included.

 To be more specific, Chuckie shows a surprisingly hot temper, at times, for someone as tactful and introverted as he is.
 He's yelled at Tommy, Phil and Lil many times when it probably wasn't warranted (if what he said wasn't wrong, it was how he said it).
 Tommy tends to take it in stride and never gets mad at Chuckie for losing his temper, and Phil and Lil follow Tommy's lead.

 Tommy even treats Angelica as if they were as close as a brother and sister, even though she tortures him as a hobby.
 Angelica has been saved from many a bad situation because Tommy refused to abandon her.

 Their parents also qualify.
 They help each other a lot, and treat each other's kids like their own.

 Tsundere: Angelica for Chuckie, in the comic strip at least.

 Also Megan for Chuckie and some other boy in that one episode.